Experience

 Education

 Gus graduated salutatorian from Mitchell Hamline School of Law.
-During law school, he clerked for the U.S. Attorney’s Office for the District of Minnesota, represented the Ramsey County Attorney’s Office at more than 1,000 hearings in felony matters as a certified student attorney, and externed for U.S. District Judge Susan Richard Nelson.
+During law school, he worked with the U.S. Attorney’s Office for the District of Minnesota, appeared at more than 1,000 hearings in felony matters as a certified student attorney on behalf of the Ramsey County Attorney’s Office, and externed for U.S. District Judge Susan Richard Nelson.
 Working with Legal Assistance to Minnesota Prisoners, Gus advanced the rights of indigent clients in a variety of civil lawsuits, and he assisted pro se parties with criminal expungements, eviction expungements, and marital dissolution as a volunteer with Southern Minnesota Regional Legal Services.
 Gus also served as Assistant Editor on the Mitchell Hamline Law Review and Policy Editor on the Law Journal of Public Policy & Practice.
 Before law school, Gus earned a B.A. in Criminal Justice from Loras College.

 Bar Admissions